 A normal, uncomplicated cesarean typically lasts 45 minutes to an hour.
 While you should not feel any pain, you will likely feel strong sensations of tugging, pulling, stretching and pressure.
 The baby is usually born within 5-15 minutes of the surgery beginning.
-The surgeon may lift the baby up above the drape so mom can see him once delivered.
+The surgeon may lift the baby up above the drape so the birther and partner can see him once delivered.

 Baby is then typically taken to the warmer to be checked out before being given to the support person who can bring the baby over to the birthing parent.
 The placenta is delivered.
 The remaining of the procedure are used to close the many layers incisions.

-Hospital policies vary and are always changing, but baby is usually taken to the nursery while the birthing parents gets stitched up, and then is reunited again in recovery.
+Hospital policies vary and are always changing, but baby is usually taken to the nursery while the birthing parent gets stitched up, and then is reunited again in recovery.

 The partner can choose to remain with the birthing parent or go with the baby, or if there is a doula, they can remain with mom and the partner can go with baby.
 While you are being closed up, you may experience nausea and trembling.
 This can be due to the anesthesia and/or adrenaline.
-Often times in recovery the mother finds herself to be extremely drowsy.
+Often times in recovery the birthing person finds themselves to be extremely drowsy.

 Question: What do I need to know about recovering from a cesarean?

 A cesarean is major abdominal surgery.
-You will usually remain in the hospital for three days after your surgery.
+You will typically remain in the hospital for three days after your surgery.
 Each person’s recovery is different and depends on many factors.
 You will be monitored closely and have your vitals taken often.
-At night your legs will be in pressure cuffs to prevent blood clots.
+Immediately following the birth and at night your legs will be in pressure cuffs to prevent blood clots.
 You will experience pain in your incision site once the anesthesia wears off.
-Oral pain medication will be offered, and it is wise to take them.
+Oral pain medication will be offered, and it is wise to consider taking them.
 A nurse will firmly massage your uterus, which can be quite uncomfortable.
 Your catheter will be removed usually on the morning after your surgery.
 You should try to get up and walk, with help from the nurses, as soon as possible.

 It is helpful to hold a pillow over your abdomen when you cough, sneeze or laugh.
 When getting up from lying down, it is best to first roll to your side and slowly push yourself up with your arms rather than sitting straight up.